joseprl89/joseprl89.github.io/generating-cv.md

 First time I used the tool, the PDF extracter didn't work properly, so I had to tinker with the HTML using the chrome dev tools, then take a snapshot of it using fireshot.

+# Where to upload

+The flat theme has to go to the resume.html file.

+The elegantprofile pdf extracted has to go to the PDF version of it.